ianmackers99/capstone/README.md

 I've also used:

-- LLM during the later stages of the project to help select sample points close to existing maxima
+- ChatGPT and Claude LLMs during the later stages of the project to help select sample points close to existing maxima

-- Principal Compenent Analysis (PCA) to identify those features which make significant difference to the result
+- Principal Compenent Analysis (PCA) to identify those features which make a significant difference to the result

 ## Week By Week Strategy